 The following CHOW documents should be submitted to the CBIC within 30 days of the effective date of the CHOW.
-Suppliers must also make available any additional documentation requested by CMS in order to effect the transfer of the competitive bidding contract obligations.
+Suppliers must also make available any additional documentation requested by CMS in order to effect the transfer of competitive bidding contract obligations.

-- 1 One signed copy of the required novation agreement. - Successor entities must submit a signed novation agreement within 30 days prior to the effective date of the sale. - New entities must submit a final draft of a novation agreement at least 30 days prior to the effective date of the CHOW and an executed novation agreement within 30 days after the effective date of the CHOW. - 2 One copy of a document describing the nature of the CHOW transaction, such as an authenticated copy of the instrument affecting the transfer of assets (e.g., bill of sale, certificate of merger, contract, deed, agreement, or court decree), unless the information is provided in the novation agreement.
-This document must include the effective date of the CHOW transaction.
+- 1 One signed copy of the required novation agreement. - Successor entities must submit a signed novation agreement within 30 days prior to the effective date of the sale. - New entities must submit a final draft of a novation agreement at least 30 days prior to the effective date of the CHOW and an executed novation agreement within 30 days after the effective date of the CHOW. - 2 One copy of a document describing the nature of the CHOW transaction, such as an authenticated copy of the instrument effecting the transfer of assets (e.g., bill of sale, certificate of merger, contract, deed, agreement, or court decree), unless the information is provided in the novation agreement.

-- 3 Sufficient information about the supplier being purchased, such as the seller's legal business name, Taxpayer Identification Number (TIN), National Provider Identification (NPI) number (if applicable), authorized official name, telephone number, and e-mail address.
-Please use the Change of Ownership Purchaser Form, which is available on the CBIC website, to provide this information. - 4 A completed Change of Ownership Purchaser Form that includes a list of all locations by PTAN that will be furnishing the product category(s) for the CBA(s) under the contract.
+- 3 Sufficient information about the contract being purchased, such as the seller's legal business name, Taxpayer Identification Number (TIN), National Provider Identification (NPI) number (if applicable), authorized official name, telephone number, and e-mail address.
+Please use the Change of Ownership Purchaser Form, which is available on the CBIC website, to provide this information. - 4 A list of all locations that will be furnishing the product category(s) for the CBA(s) under the contract.
+Each location must meet all Competitive Bidding Program eligibility, accreditation, state licensure and financial requirements.
 All locations that service the CBA(s) and furnish items within the product category(s) must be included on this list.
-Each state in the CBA(s) included on the contract must have a location that is enrolled for that state and for the product category(s).
-If CMS decides to enter into a novation agreement with the purchasing supplier, you must use the Change of Ownership Purchaser Form to provide the necessary information on this transaction.
+Please use the Change of Ownership Purchaser Form to provide this information.
 This information is for CHOW evaluation purposes only.
-Following CMS approval of the contract transfer, the purchasing supplier should then add or remove locations using the Contract Supplier Location Update Form, which is available on the CBIC website. - 5 If the transferee is a corporation, it should submit a copy of its certificate and articles of incorporation.
+If CMS determines the CHOW is acceptable, the purchasing supplier should then add or remove locations using the Contract Supplier Location Update Form, which is available on the CBIC website. - 5 If the transferee is a corporation, it should submit a copy of its certificate and articles of incorporation.